tychoprolarper/arise-ye-tarnished/README.md

 ![bonfire](https://raw.githubusercontent.com/tychoprolarper/arise-ye-tarnished/refs/heads/main/Images/walking-around-round-table-hold-as-it-empties-out-is-v0-kpuoslmgh79e1.png)

 ## Brief
-A group dedicated to playing characters from various different FromSoftware games including Demon Souls, Dark Souls, Bloodborne and Elden Ring.
-All of us brought together in Shadow camp for a common purpose: ushering in the Age of Dark.

 ## Goals
 Fostering a more martial culture and a high emphasis on costuming excellence.

 In addition we shall:

 - Defend the camp from seiges
 - Be available to escort non warriors to other areas of game